- Testing Services

 Emil Zivney Seed Collection

 The seed lab is proud to present the Emil Zivney Seed Collection in a dedicated, permanent display space.
-Several hundred of the largest and most interesting seeds, pods and artwork are displayed, most with identification and other information.
+Several hundred of the largest and most interesting seeds, pods and artwork are displayed.
 If you wish to view or study other portions of this massive collection, please make arrangements in advance.

 The collection includes seeds of over 20,000 individual species, over 4,000 seed pods, seed crafts and jewelry, and is one of the largest privately amassed collections in the world.
 Particularly notable specimens include: